File collaboration in SharePoint with Microsoft 365

 With data loss prevention policies in place, you can be relatively liberal with your sharing settings for a given site and rely on data loss prevention to enforce your governance requirements.
 This provides a friendlier user experience and avoids unnecessary restrictions that users might try to work around.

-For detailed information about data loss prevention, see Overview of data loss prevention.
+For detailed information about data loss prevention, see Learn about data loss prevention.

 Sensitivity labels provide a way to classify teams, groups, sites, and documents with descriptive labels that can then be used to enforce a governance workflow.